 Other engagement activities include:

-Note that any element of public engagement involving research would follow the University’s ethics policy.
+Note that any element of public engagement involving research would follow the Research Ethics Policy.